xofbd/aws-emr-spark-example/README.md

 1. Download output data: `bin/download-output`
 1. See results: `cat data/part-*.csv`

+A few more things to consider:
-Make sure to shutdown the EMR cluster with `bin/terminate-cluster`.
+1. Make sure to shutdown the EMR cluster with `bin/terminate-cluster`.
 You can also delete the bucket and its conent with `bin/delete-bucket`.
+1. The scripts assume you have [jq](https://jqlang.github.io/jq/) installed.
+Most linux distribution probably have it already installed.
+If not, it should be easy to install it.

 ## License
 This project is distributed under the MIT license.
 Please see `LICENSE` for more information.